Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

 \subsubsection{Photometric Selection}

-Beyond an age restriction, we limit this comparison to the outer region ($D_{deprojected}>11$~kpc) of the PHAT survey, as illustrated in Figure~\ref{fig:map}.
-This enables us to compare to the deepest optical data available, avoids the need to model the complex spatially varying differential extinction that dominates most of M31's inner disk \citep[e.g.,][]{dalcanton15, Lewis15}.
+Beyond an age restriction, we limit this comparison to the outer region ($d>11$~kpc) of the PHAT survey, as illustrated in Figure~\ref{fig:map}.
+This enables us to compare to the deepest optical data available, and avoids the need to model the complex spatially varying differential extinction that dominates most of M31's inner disk \citep[e.g.,][]{dalcanton15, Lewis15}.
 It also mitigates the impact of crowding on the optical CMDs and hence the SFHs.
 Crowding significantly impacts the depth of the optical CMDs in M31's inner disk, reducing the fidelity of the \citetalias{williams17} SFHs.
 We note that while crowding affects the faintest stars in the the PHAT survey, it has minimal impact on brighter stars.
-For example, Figure 6 in \cite{gregersen15} demonstrates the RGB stars with $D_{deprojected}\gtrsim 11$~kpc have $\geq90\%$ completeness.
+For example, Figure 6 in \cite{gregersen15} demonstrates the RGB stars with $d\gtrsim 11$~kpc have $\geq90\%$ completeness in the PHAT survey.

-For $D_{deprojected}\gtrsim 11$~kpc, the PHAT CMD has $\sim47$~million stars (Figure~\ref{fig:cmd}).
+For $d\gtrsim 11$~kpc, the PHAT CMD has $\sim47$~million stars (Figure~\ref{fig:cmd}).
 Of these stars, $\sim33$~million are located above the 50\% completeness limit of $F814W\sim26.5$ and were used by \citetalias{williams17} to measure the spatially resolved SFH of this region.
 We sum the SFH of each region in this area as provided in the \citetalias{williams17} paper.

-In comparison, our AGB star-based SFH contains $\sim23,000$ AGB stars that are located within the selection box in Figure~\ref{fig:cmd}, which is defined on the faint end by the 50\% completeness limit of our data ($J=19.0$~mag).
+In comparison, our AGB star SFH contains $\sim7700$ AGB stars that are located within the selection box in Figure~\ref{fig:cmd}.
 Unlike the the PHAT optical CMDs, our AGB star data are not generally crowded in any part of M31.
-The 50\% completeness limit in the inner regions ($D_{deprojected}\lesssim 11$~kpc) is only $\sim0.5$~mag brighter than in the outskirts.
+The 50\% completeness limit in the inner regions ($d\lesssim 11$~kpc) is only $\sim0.5$~mag brighter than in the outskirts.
 The significantly reduced sensitivity to crowding is another strength of AGB stars in the NIR for SFH determinations.

 Having defined the spatial area of our sample, we next correct our NIR data for reddening.
 Even in the NIR, internal reddening in M31's outer disk is not negligible.
 The dust map generated by \citet{dalcanton15} represents one of the highest-resolution reconstructions of M31`s internal reddening.
 Unfortunately, it is not publicly available necessitating a different means of applying a reddening correction.